transferzero/transferzero-sdk-dotnet/docs/PayinMethodsApi.md

 <a name="getpayinmethod"></a>
 # **GetPayinMethod**
-> PayinMethodResponse GetPayinMethod (Guid payinMethodID)
+> PayinMethodResponse GetPayinMethod (Guid? payinMethodID)

 Fetching a payin method